Website icon Xpert.Digital

 • Multicrystalline silicon

-• Strip-pulled silicon
+• Strip-drawn silicon

-• Thin film technologies
+• Thin-film technologies

 Other possible solar facade modules:

-• Thin film PV solar facade for vertical walls.
+• Thin-film PV solar facade for vertical walls.

-PV elements and printed images will be attached to the project partner Glassbel's office building in 2015 - Image: © Glassbel | Source: Pressbox
+PV elements and printed images will be installed on the office building of project partner Glassbel in 2015 – Image: © Glassbel | Source: Pressebox

 Konrad Wolfenstein